CPJKU/dcase_task2/docs/index.md

 <img src="figs/fold_setup.png" width="300" alt="fold_setup" class="inline"/>

-First, the development dataset is seperated into verified and unverified observations.
+First, the development dataset is separated into verified and unverified observations.
 Second, we split each of the two subsets into four [stratified sub-folds](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html#sklearn.model_selection.StratifiedKFold), meaning that the label distribution in the sub-folds remains the same as in the original dataset.
 We consider this an important detail as the challenge organizers state on the [official web page](https://www.kaggle.com/c/freesound-audio-tagging/data)